Dev-Pachon/Nothing-but-speed-Experiment/README.md

 # Nothing-but-speed
-Experiment about the speed of some programing languages in certain sorting algorithms
+Experiment about the speed of some programing languages running certain sorting algorithm.